Open Letter to Parents

 The greatest barrier is inflexibility.
-The concept that a one-size-fits-all approach can instill college-readiness in LD students is shortsighted.
+The concept that a one-size-fits-all approach can instill college-readiness for college-bound students with learning differences is shortsighted.
 A 50-minute hour every Tuesday afternoon, even when supported by the office hours of disability services, might not be enough time or the right time or the right place.
 The prevailing issue might be something that is completely unexpected.

 Support for LD students seeking college-readiness must be flexible and agile.
 Such an approach can mean the difference between fitting in and falling short.
 These unique students need what they need where and when they need it.

 Whatever the challenge—ADHD, depression or anxiety, non-verbal learning disabilities, other mood disorders, social-communication challenges, or weaknesses in processing speed—the support must be tailored comprehensive, and ongoing.

 In twenty years, I have learned that the foundations of independence are student agency in: